-March 15, 2016: On the third anniversary of his detention, and four months since his rumored death sentence, there has still been no contact with Bassel Khartabil, or news of his status.
+March 15, 2016: On the fourth anniversary of his detention, and four months since his rumored death sentence, there has still been no contact with Bassel Khartabil, or news of his status.
 We, as well as thousands of his concerned friends around the world, continue to ask: Where is Bassel?

 November 12, 2015: Noura Ghazi, Bassel's wife, reported rumors that Bassel has been sentenced to death by the military courts.
 The Assad government has remained silent on Bassel's status or whereabouts.
 At the United Nation's Internet Governance Forum, we urged governments and civil society to put pressure on Syria.